 - constipation

-A bowel obstruction needs immediate medical treatment.
-If it's not treated, there's a risk that the bowel could split open (rupture).
-This could cause internal bleeding and widespread infection.
+If your bowel is obstructed you need immediate medical treatment.
+If it's not treated, there's a risk that the bowel could rupture (tear).
+This could cause internal infection.

-You'll usually need surgery to remove the gallstone and unblock the bowel.
-The type of surgery you have depends on where in the bowel the blockage has occurred.
+You will usually need surgery to remove the gallstone and unblock the bowel.
+The type of surgery you have depends on where the blockage is in your bowel.